balena-io-playground/vidr/videos/04-trim-videos/caption.md

 # caption
-Add a trim.md with headings for start and end of the clip
+Add a trim.md with headings for start and end.